Tokamak Energy: History

-Tokamak Energy is a spin-off from the Culham Centre for Fusion Energy based in Oxfordshire.
-As of 2022, the company had raised $250m, comprising $50m from the UK and US governments and $200m from private investors, including L&G Capital, Dr. Hans-Peter Wild, and David Harding, CEO of Winton Capital.
+Tokamak Energy is a commercial spin-out from the United Kingdom Atomic Energy Authority based in Oxfordshire.
+As of 2025, the company had raised $335m, comprising $60m from the UK and US governments and $275m from private investors, including LRG Capital Group, Dr. Hans-Peter Wild, and David Harding, CEO of Winton Capital.

-One of the company's first devices was the copper magnet-based ST-25; in 2015 this was upgraded with rare earth–barium–copper oxide (REBCO) high temperature superconductors (HTS) to the ST-25HTS.
+One of the company's first devices was the copper magnet-based ST-25; in 2015 this was upgraded with rare-earth barium copper oxide (REBCO) high temperature superconductors (HTS) to the ST-25HTS.

-The company's most recently developed and currently operating device is the ST40 high-field compact spherical tokamak, which reached a plasma temperature of 15 million degrees Celsius in 2018 and then in March 2022 achieved a landmark plasma ion temperature in excess of 100 million degrees Celsius, considered the threshold for commercial fusion.
+From 2018 the company has operated the ST40 high-field compact spherical tokamak, which in March 2022 reached plasma ion temperature above 100 million degrees Celsius, considered the threshold for commercial fusion.
 A peer-reviewed scientific paper on the achievement has been published by the Institute of Physics.

-Tokamak Energy is a leader in HTS magnet development.
-In 2020 the company announced it had achieved a world record 24 Tesla field at 20K with its patented technology.
-In 2023, it announced it had built a world-first set of new generation HTS magnets to be assembled and tested in fusion power plant-relevant scenarios in its new Demo4 in-house facility.
-It is also developing HTS technology for applications outside of fusion energy.
+In 2019, the company announced it achieved a 24 Tesla magnetic field at 20 Kelvin with its patented HTS magnet technology.
+In 2023, it announced it had built a set of HTS magnets to be assembled and tested in fusion power plant-relevant scenarios in its new Demo4 in-house facility.
+In 2025 the company successfully replicated fusion power plant fields for the first time with Demo4, achieving field strengths of 11.8 Tesla at -243 degrees Celsius in tests conducted at its headquarters outside Oxford, UK.

 In October 2022, the UKAEA and Tokamak Energy announced a five-year framework agreement to collaborate on developing spherical tokamaks for power generation.
 The collaboration focuses on areas including materials development and testing, power generation, fuel cycle, diagnostics, and remote handling, in the UKAEA's STEP machine.

 In May 2023, the United States Department of Energy granted the company's US subsidiary, Tokamak Energy Inc., additional funding through its Milestone-Based Fusion Development Program, which partners selected companies with U.S. national laboratories, universities, and other institutions to advance designs and R&D for fusion power plants, representing a major step in the U.S.'s commitment to a pilot-scale demonstration of fusion within a decade.

-On 27 July 2023, Tokamak Energy announced a partnership with Sumitomo Corporation for the development, implementation, and scaling up of commercial fusion energy in Japan and worldwide.

 In November 2024, the company secured $125mn in a funding round led by East X Ventures and Lingotto Investment Management, which saw investment from British Patient Capital, Furukawa Electric Company, global maritime company BW Group and US-based Sabanci Climate Ventures.

-In December 2024, the UK and US launch a £40.5 million joint fusion project with Tokamak Energy.
+In December 2024, the company announced that it had partnered with the United States Department of Energy and UK Department for Energy Security and Net Zero to accelerate fusion energy development through a $52M Upgrade to the ST40 facility.

+In September 2025, Tokamak Energy acquired specialist engineering company Ridgway Machines in Leicestershire to accelerate the growth and manufacturing capabilities of its TE Magnetics HTS business.
+Ridgway Machines operates as a Tokamak Energy subsidiary, keeping its brand, staff, and facility unchanged.

+In April 2026, Tokamak Energy was named as Magnet Systems Partner for the UK Government's STEP Fusion programme.